davdar/maam/writeup/paper.markdown

 a monadic interpreter _independent of a particular monad_, which is not possible in MAI.
 State and nondeterminism monadic effects capture the essence of _small-step relational semantics_, and are therefore truly language independent.
-Our tools are reusable for any semanatics described as a small-step state machine relation.
+Our tools are reusable for any semantics described as a small-step state machine relation.
 Because we place the monadic interpreter behind an interface of effects rather than denotation functions, we are able to introduce language-independent monads which capture flow-sensitivity and